Universality in polytope phase transitions and message passing algorithms: Introduction and main results

-where $Z_a\sim \normal(0,\Sigma_a^t)$ is independent of $Y_a\sim P_a$. \end{theorem} We conclude by mentioning that, following \cite{DMM09}, generalizations of the algorithm (\ref{eq:AMPGeneralDef}) were studied by several groups \cite{SchniterTurbo,RanganGAMP,MalekiComplex}, for a number of applications.
+We conclude by mentioning that, following \cite{DMM09}, generalizations of algorithm (\ref{eq:AMPGeneralDef}) were studied by several groups \cite{SchniterTurbo,RanganGAMP,MalekiComplex}, for a number of applications.
 Universality results analogous to the one proved here are expected to hold for such generalizations as well.